dikshantadi/Optical_Character_Recognition/README.md

-Document Image Enchancement and Optical Character Recognition
+Project to learn Optical Character Recognition in Digital Image Processing